area9innovation/fast/mini/readme.md

 Forwards declarations can be stored in the MiniAst.types field.

-We have a function, which converts an MiniExp to a type in the types/type_ast.flow file.
+We have a function, which converts an MiniExp to a type in the `types/type_ast.flow` file.
 This encodes the convention for how to represent types as values.

-Plan:
-- Use "forward" in the grammar and check that it works

 # Optimizations